 At the base of a good photograph, a little war occurs – a contrast of duel elements that catch our attention.
 This may be seen in different ways.
-Creating conflict in photography is an important skill to improve your photos to become more than a snapshot.
+Creating conflict in photography is an important skill to improve for your photos to become more than a snapshot.

+Contrast, as some photographers refer to it as, sets a story for a photograph that causes tension and dynamics.
 In the same way as a good movie or book has a good guy and villain, interesting photographs require a small war within the frame of the camera.

 The best type of conflict is a naturally occurring one, but it’s fine to stage it too if you’re learning.
 It causes your audience to pick a side if the conflict is clearly described.
-Good contrast can stop someone in their tracks and makes them engage more readily.
+Good contrast can stop someone in their tracks and makes the engage more readily.

 Let’s have a look at 3 different ways that you can bring this type of tension into a photo.

 First off you need your colour wheel as this is the answer to the title of this section.
 All primary, secondary and tertiary colours have an opposite which is called a complementary colour.
+Here are a few:

 Knowing your complementary colours will help you choose the right tones for portrait photographs.
-Say you have a blue bed sheet you want to use as your background, then what colour should your subject wear?
+Say you have a blue bedsheet you want to use as your background, then what colour should your subject wear?
 That’s right – Orange!

-It’s possible to slightly deviate from this rule (only a little though) and make those complementing tones a little brighter or darker.
+It’s possible to slightly deviate off this rule (only a little though) and make those complementing tones a little brighter or darker.
 So instead of wearing orange, your subject could be in yellow – the colour next to orange.
 It’s a close neighbour.

-All these contrasts in size are interesting to photograph and easily found, now you know what to look for.
+Think big against little, wide against narrow, long against short – all these contrasts in size are interesting to photograph and easily found, now you know what to look for.

+By now you’ll have an understanding where we’re going with this, but still let’s have a closer look.
 If you’ve not stepped into a haberdashery in a while you may not know of the range of materials and textures that you can use for contrasting elements.

-Look for hard and soft textures; soft satins and dense woollens work really well against each other.
+Look for hard and soft textures, soft satins and dense woollens work really well against each other.